William Abbot (actor): Life

 Abbot was born in Chelsea just outside London, and made his first appearance on the stage at Bath in 1806, and his first London appearance in 1808, at the Haymarket Theatre, in a benefit performance.
 There he appeared as Frederick in an 1809 production of Lovers' Vows.
 At the Covent Garden Theatre in 1813, in light comedy and melodrama, he made his first definite success.
 He was Pylades to William Charles Macready's Orestes in Ambrose Philips's Distressed Mother when Macready made his first appearance there, in 1816.
 He created the parts of Appius Claudius in Sheridan Knowles's Virginius (1820) and of Modus in his The Hunchback (1832).

 In 1827 Abbot organized the company, including Harriet Smithson, which acted Shakespeare in Paris.
 His position was as stage manager; he performed at the Salle Favart, but not to plaudits.
 On his return to London he played Romeo to Fanny Kemble's Juliet (1830).
 Two of Abbot's melodramas, The Youthful Days of Frederick the Great (1817) and Swedish Patriotism (1819), were produced at Covent Garden.

 Abbot also worked in America, where he first appeared as "Mr. Beverly" in an 1832 production of The Gamester at the Park Theatre in New York.
 Later he moved to Charleston, South Carolina, where he created the New Charleston Theatre and operated it from 1837 through 1841.
 This theatre brought stars like Ellen Tree to the company there, but did not enjoy major success.

-William Abbot died in New York on 7 June 1843; also earlier that year in Baltimore, Maryland.
+William Abbot probably died in New York on 7 June 1843, although some sources say that he died in Baltimore, Maryland.
 He had married an actress, Elizabeth Bradshaw née Buloid.